Edictum

 Why This Is Deterministic

-This is the difference between a prompt instruction ("do not read .env files") and a contract.
+This is the difference between a prompt instruction ("do not read .env files") and a rule.
 The prompt is a suggestion.
-The contract is enforcement.
+The rule is enforcement.

 Dual-Mode Evaluation

-When bundles are composed with observe_alongside: true, the pipeline evaluates observed contracts alongside enforced contracts.
-Observed contracts produce audit events but never affect allow/deny decisions.
+When rulesets are composed with observe_alongside: true, the pipeline evaluates observed rulesets alongside enforced rulesets.
+Observed rulesets produce audit events but never affect allow/block decisions.

-After all enforced checks pass, the pipeline evaluates observed preconditions, sandbox contracts, and session contracts.
+After all enforced checks pass, the pipeline evaluates observed preconditions, sandbox rulesets, and session rulesets.
 Each observed result emits a separate audit event with mode: "observe" -- either CALL_WOULD_DENY or CALL_ALLOWED.
-This lets you compare the behavior of a candidate contract version against the currently enforced version.
+This lets you compare the behavior of a candidate ruleset version against the currently enforced version.
 See observe mode for the full workflow.

 What Happens at Each Stage